Unruh-deWitt detectors in quantum superpositions of trajectories: Superpositions of Rindler Trajectories

-As an application of our general, perturbative expressions, we consider a UdW detector travelling in a superposition of two uniformly accelerated trajectories, in three classes of trajectory configurations.
-The first two classes, parallel and anti-parallel accelerations, are studied in \cite{salton2015acceleration} in a two-detector entanglement harvesting scenario, and are described by the following co-ordinates,
+As an application of our general, perturbative expressions, let us consider a UdW detector travelling in a superposition of two uniformly accelerated trajectories, in three classes of trajectory configurations.
+The coordinates parametrising ``parallel accelerations'' are given by